dmortimer101/Telescope_Simulator/README.md

 5. imageio
 6. pillow

-All of which can be installed by the command pip install <module name>.
+All of which can be installed by the command pip install "module name".
 All that is required to get started after that is to download this repo and run
 Telescope_simulator.py the script is configured to load the image Hubble_Jupiter_image.png by default and simulate the output of a 8" telescope as described above.

 All configurable variables are contained in the #### region below the line #Contained within the ## below are the parameters you can modify to alter the simulation: